Looking for practical advice for being more chill? Here are 30 simple tips for you.

 8. Spend More Time with Yourself

 Getting comfortable with solitude is developing a friendship with yourself.
-This doesn’t mean becoming a social outcast, but enjoying alone time helps you to develop a super chill mindset.
+This doesn’t mean becoming a social outcast.
+Instead, enjoying alone time helps you to develop a super chill mindset.

 Start with simple solo dates.
 This can look like a coffee run, a walk in the park, an at-home spa, or spending an afternoon in a bookstore.